 Netflix drives how we think about so much: dating, friendship, introversion, internet memes.
 But I’m a total dork, so when I think of Netflix, the first thing I focus on is content strategy.

-In a book I co-wrote with Contently founder Shane Snow that’s being published early next year 1, we write about Netflix’s foray into original programming.
+In a book I co-wrote with Contently founder Shane Snow that’s being published early next year [note]We’re still figuring out the title and release date with our publisher, but be on the lookout soon.[/note], we write about Netflix’s foray into original programming.
 In 2011, Netflix did something unprecedented for a technology company—it invested $100 million in a show called House of Cards.
 Even though famed director and producer David Fincher was attached to the project, most people thought Netflix was crazy.
 But they didn’t know the company had a secret weapon: data.

 Netflix knows everything about how its users watch video.
 What they watch and for how long.
 When they rewind.
 When they skip.
 What they watch next.
 And Netflix knew three things: People who watch Kevin Spacey movies love Kevin Spacey movies.
 People who watch David Fincher films watch all David Fincher films.
 And people binged hard on the original British House of Cards.